alex-james-vukovity/react-file-structure/README.md

 ### L: Locate.
 Make locating files quick and intuitive.

-Consider creating a folder for a component when it has multiple accompanying files (interface, test, validation, mock, utilities etc).
+Consider creating a folder for a component when it has multiple accompanying files (types, interfaces, tests, validations, mocks, utilities etc).

 Why?
 To work efficiently you must be able to find files quickly, especially when you do not know (or do not remember) the file names.
 Keeping related files near each other in an intuitive location saves time.
 A descriptive folder structure makes a world of difference to you and the people who come after you